-The NHS Pension provides a generous lump sum gratuity benefits equivalent to twice the member's superannuable income.
-In most cases this will not be enough to support a family and repay debts, so consideration should be given to the following:
+The NHS Pension provides generous Death in Membership lump sum benefits equivalent to twice the member's superannuable income.
+In most cases this will not be enough to support a family and repay debts.
+Hence the need for Life Assurance, in the form of a lump sum or regular income payable in the event of death within a specified term.